 In the summer and fall, when thousands clog the loop road and the streets of Bar Harbor, the most sensible visitors head to the park’s hiking trails, which wind among the beautiful inland lakes and mountains.
-Approximately 57 miles of the unpaved, car-free “carriage roads” constructed (well, paid for) by Edsel Ford and John D. Rockefeller Jr. are open to walkers, bikers, wheelchairs, and baby strollers.
+Approximately 57 mi (92 km) of the unpaved, car-free “carriage roads” constructed (well, paid for) by Edsel Ford and John D. Rockefeller Jr. are open to walkers, bikers, wheelchairs, and baby strollers.
 Many of these roads leave directly from the main park visitors center, but some of the best (and least crowded) start from Jordan Pond, in the southwest corner of the park.
-Jordan Pond is also the site of the only restaurant within the park boundary, Jordan Pond House (207/276-3316), where you can reserve a table for an idyllic afternoon tea.
+Jordan Pond is also the site of the only restaurant within the park boundary, Jordan Pond House (207/276-3316), where you can reserve a table for an idyllic afternoon tea with popovers.
 In winter, when the park is virtually dormant, the carriage roads are kept open for cross-country skiing or snowshoeing, a magical way to get a feel for the place.

 Acadia National Park also protects some exemplary places beyond Mount Desert Island, including the southern tip of Isle au Haut, tiny Baker Island (which you can visit on a ranger-guided tour), and the unforgettable Schoodic Peninsula across Frenchman Bay, accessible via US-1 just north of Ellsworth.
 On the edge of Hulls Cove, 3 mi (4.8 km) northwest of Bar Harbor, the main Acadia National Park Visitors Center (207/288-3338, daily May-Oct.) is a good place to start.